MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Search-UnifiedAuditLog.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

 Use the Search-UnifiedAuditLog cmdlet to search the unified audit log.
-This log contains events from Exchange Online, SharePoint Online, OneDrive for Business, Azure Active Directory, Microsoft Teams, Power BI, Sway, and other Microsoft 365 services.
+This log contains events from Exchange Online, SharePoint Online, OneDrive for Business, Azure Active Directory, Microsoft Teams, Power BI, and other Microsoft 365 services.
 You can search for all events in a specified date range, or you can filter the results based on specific criteria, such as the user who performed the action, the action, or the target object.

 **Note**: We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
 For instructions, see [Use the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2).